-However, in many modern regression problems across machine learning, natural language processing, healthcare, and finance, the regression features $Z_1,\ldots, Z_n$ in \eqref{def_KRR} are not directly observed and must be predicted from other measurable features.
+However, in many modern regression problems across machine learning, natural language processing, healthcare, and finance, the feature inputs $Z_1,\ldots, Z_n$ in \eqref{def_KRR} are not directly observed and must be predicted from other measurable features.
 Consequently, regression such as KRR is performed by regressing the response onto the predicted feature inputs.
 Below, we present prominent examples, including well-known feature extraction and representation learning techniques in large language models and deep learning.

-\begin{example}[Dimension reduction via principal component analysis] KRR, or more broadly, nonparametric regression approaches, are particularly appealing due to their flexibility in approximating any form of the regression function when the feature dimension is small and the sample size is large.
-However, in many modern applications, the number of features is often comparable to, or even greatly exceeds the sample size.
+\begin{example}[Dimension reduction via PCA] KRR, or more broadly, nonparametric regression approaches, are particularly appealing due to their flexibility in approximating any form of the regression function when the feature dimension is small and the sample size is large.
+However, in many modern applications, the number of features is often comparable to, or even greatly exceeds, the sample size.
 Classical non-parametric approaches including KRR are affected by the curse of dimensionality.
 To address the high-dimensionality issue, one common approach is to first find a low-dimensional representation of the observed high-dimensional features and then regress the response onto the obtained low-dimensional representation.
 Principal Component Analysis (PCA) is the most commonly used method to construct a small number of linear combinations of the original features, known as the Principal Components (PCs) \citep{Hotelling1957}.
 The prediction is then made by regressing the response onto the obtained PCs.
-When this regression step is performed using ordinary least squares, the approach is known as Principal Component Regression (PCR) \citep{stock2002forecasting,bing2021prediction,BaiNg2006,KellyPruitt2015}, which is fully justified under the following factor-based linear regression model:
+When this regression step is performed using ordinary least squares, the approach is known as Principal Component Regression (PCR) \citep{stock2002forecasting,bing2021prediction}, which is fully justified under the following factor-based linear regression model: